ariffero/RCTutils/README.md

 The scritps needed and the example configuration files can be found under `INEL_Mu`.
 - `python3 inel_mu_calculation.py mu_inel.json`
 - `python3 uploading.py upload.json`
+## Flagging multi-runs in RCT
+Currently, only run-based (covering the whole time interval) flags can be added with this script.
+The flagTypeId can be found at https://ali-bookkeeping.cern.ch/?page=qc-flag-types-overview. `--max_run`, `--min_run` and `--excluded_runs` are optional.
+If omitted, all runs from the pass will be flagged.
+- Example command: `python3 rct_post_flag.py rct_post_flag.json --data_pass "LHC24a_cpass0" --detector "ITS" --flagTypeId 11 --max_run 106 --min_run 53 --excluded_runs 54`